-Derivative Liability related to Debt Conversion Feature(1)
+Liability related to Version Feature (1)

 Balance at December 31, 2021 \$ 963

 Conversion (963)

-Balance at June 30, 2022
+Balance at September 30, 2022 \$

-(1) Transfers into Level 3 during the year ended December 31, 2021 relate to the call option with Hercules Capital, Inc, where the lender can convert principal debt into common stock.
-Transfers out of Level 3 during the year relate to the conversions calls of this option made by Hercules Capital, Inc.
+Transfers into Level 3 related to the call option with Hercules Capital, Inc., where the lender can convert principal debt into common stock.
+Transfers out of Level 3 during the period related to the conversions calls of this option made by Hercules Capital, Inc.